Sam Roberts-Smith: Career

-In August 2014, he was invited to sing the national anthem at the National Memorial Service for the victims of Malaysia Airlines Flight 17, held at Melbourne's St Patricks Cathedral.
+In August 2014, he was invited to sing the national anthem at the National Memorial Service for the victims of Malaysia Airlines Flight 17, held at Melbourne's St Patrick's Cathedral.
 Prime Minister Tony Abbott and Governor-General Sir Peter Cosgrove attended the service joined by premiers and chief ministers, the public, and families of the victims.

 In 2015 the West Australian Opera selected Roberts-Smith as a Mentored Artist in 2015.
 Later that year, he toured China with the Australian International Opera Company as Count Almaviva in Mozart's The Marriage of Figaro.
 On the concert stage, he sang with the Queensland Symphony Orchestra in Messiah.

 Roberts-Smith appeared opposite Emma Matthews in 2016 as Zurga in the West Australian Opera production of Bizet's Les pêcheurs de perles.

 For Deutsche Oper Berlin he has appeared in over a dozen productions, including La traviata opposite Leo Nucci in August 2017, Il Barbiere di Siviglia in October 2017, Lady Macbeth of Mtsensk in April 2018, Rigoletto in May 2018 opposite Simon Keenlyside, Il viaggio a Reims in June 2018, and Andrea Chénier in November 2018.

-In 2019, Roberts-Smith appeared in La traviata for West Australian Opera, understudied the role of Judge Turpin and performed in the TEG Life Like Company's Sweeney Todd starring Anthony Warlow and Gina Riley, performed Brahms' Requiem with the Sydney Philharmonia Choirs, the title role in Le Nozze di Figaro for the Australian International Productions tour of China, starred in Barry Conyngham's Australian opera Fly, and completed a Graduate Diploma of Human Resource Management from Edith Cowan University.
-In July 2019, Roberts-Smith was invited to join the Golden Key International Honour Society in recognition of his academic achievements.
+In 2019, Roberts-Smith appeared in La traviata for West Australian Opera, understudied the role of Judge Turpin and performed in the TEG Life Like Company's Sweeney Todd starring Anthony Warlow and Gina Riley, performed Brahms' Requiem with the Sydney Philharmonia Choirs, the title role in The Marriage of Figaro for the Australian International Productions tour of China, and starred in Barry Conyngham's Australian opera Fly.